bitcoin/bitcoin/contrib/guix/README.md

 overridden on a call-by-call basis by passing the same `--substitute-urls` option to client tools such at `guix environment`.

-To use dongcarl's substitute server for Bitcoin Core builds after having [authorized his signing key](#authorize-the-signing-keys):
+To use dongcarl's substitute server for Syscoin Core builds after having [authorized his signing key](#authorize-the-signing-keys):

 ```